clojurewerkz/cassaforte/README.md

 ## Supported Features

  * Connection to a single node
+ * Create, destroy keyspace
- * CQL queries
+ * CQL 3.0 queries, including queries with placeholders (?, a la JDBC)
- * Keyspace operations: create, drop, describe
+ * Deserialization of column names and values according to response schema (not all types are supported yet)

 ## Supported Clojure versions